philhawksworth/hawksworx.com/content/speaking/_index.md

 I enjoy talking about what I do, and sometimes this happens at conferences.
 If you'd like me to speak at an event then please do get in touch.

-I'm [@philhawksworth](https://www.twitter.com/philhawksworth) on Twitter and this is often the easiest way to make contact.
+I'm [@philhawksworth](https://www.twitter.com/philhawksworth) on Twitter and this is often the easiest route for making contact.